NeurodataWithoutBorders/nwb_hackathons/Cosyne_2023/README.md

 The DANDI Archive now has 100+ publicly available neurophysiology datasets stored using the NWB data standard.

 The NWB project is an effort to standardize the description and storage of neurophysiology data and metadata.
 NWB enables data sharing and reuse and reduces the energy-barrier to applying data analytics both within and across labs.
-NWB:N is more than just a file format but it defines an [ecosystem](https://nwb-overview.readthedocs.io/en/latest/tools/tools_home.html) of tools, methods, and standards for storing, sharing, and analyzing complex neurophysiology data.
+NWB is more than just a file format but it defines an [ecosystem](https://nwb-overview.readthedocs.io/en/latest/tools/tools_home.html) of tools, methods, and standards for storing, sharing, and analyzing complex neurophysiology data.

 At this tutorial, we’ll teach you how to: